MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/IndicatorValue.md

 ---
-title: IndicatorValue - Common Data Model | Microsoft Docs
+title: IndicatorValue in nonProfitCore - Common Data Model | Microsoft Docs
 description: An Indicator Value is a quantitative or qualitative value of measurement of an Indicator.
 Indicator Values may be but are not limited to baseline, target or actual values of measurement.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Indicator Value
+# Indicator Value in nonProfitCore

 An Indicator Value is a quantitative or qualitative value of measurement of an Indicator.
 Indicator Values may be but are not limited to baseline, target or actual values of measurement.